zama-ai/concrete/backends/concrete-cuda/implementation/test_and_benchmark/benchmark/README.md

 # benchmark_concrete_cuda

 This benchmark tool is written over Google Benchmark library.
-It measures the performance of the CUDA-accelerated functions of the concrete-framework and helps to identify potential bottlenecks.
+It measures the performance of the concrete framework's CUDA-accelerated functions and helps identify potential bottlenecks.
+The output format can be adjusted according to the user's interest.

+Each benchmark is executed once and targets a single function.
+Internally, for each benchmark, the tool will repeat each targetted function as many times as it needs to report an execution time with sufficient reliability.
+At this point, the variation we've observed in the benchmarked functions is relatively small, and thus we chose not to repeat benchmarks by default.
+However, this can also be tuned by the user if needed.

 ## How to Compile